splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 The last option, is `Find Outliers` which provides historical analytics of your clusters based on what is selected in the `Color by` box.

-Now, click on the `Find outliers` drop down *as marked by a yellow stripe in the above image* and make sure the dialog is set as below:
+Now, click on the `Find outliers` drop down *as marked by a yellow stripe in the above image* and make sure you change the Strategy in the dialog  to `Deviation from Median` as below:

 ![k8s-Heat-map](../images/set-find-outliers.png)

-{{% alert title="Workshop Question" color="success" %}}
+{{% alert title="Workshop Question" style="tip" icon="question" %}}
 What happened to the Heatmap?
 {{% /alert %}}